-We joined Gwent Police's recruitment and Positive Action Teams at the Coleg Gwent progression fair, which provides leaners with information and advice about future opportunities.
-We highlighted the range Over 90 learners engaged with on the day.

-of volunteering opportunities available with the OPCC and Gwent Police.
+We joined Gwent Police's recruitment and Positive Action Teams at the Coleg Gwent progression fair, which provides leaners with Over 90 information and advice learners about future engaged with on opportunities. the day.
+We highlighted the range of volunteering opportunities of volunteering opportunities available with the OPCC and Gwent Police.
 We also spoke to young people about the different ways that the public can help the Commissioner scrutinise Gwent Police.